jaswu51/ReinforcementLearning_Notes/BasicAlgorithms/ModelFree_RL/README.md

 # Reinforcement_Learning_Lecture_Notes

-## Value Network vs Policy Network
+## Overview: Value Network vs Policy Network
 Value Network examples: Q-learning, DQN(The agent's brain in Q-learning is the Q-table, but in DQN the agent's brain is a deep neural network), SARSA[on-policy]

 Policy Network examples: REINFORCE (Monte Carlo)[on-policy], Actor-Critic, TRPO (clip gradients), PPO  (clip gradients), DPG (Continuous control, two deterministic policy network, one for mean value of continous actions, the other for variance, ), DDPG

-## Dynamic Programming vs Monte Carlo simulations vs Temperal Difference
+### Dynamic Programming vs Monte Carlo simulations vs Temperal Difference
 Those are 3 ways to utilize the detected rewards to guess unknown values.
 Only we have the value model, we can optimize our behaviors/actions.

-### Dynamic prgramming summary
+#### Dynamic prgramming summary
 It requies the full knowledge of transition probility matrix, which is the probility from state s to all the posible states s', so that it can average all the possible returns, as showed below.

 ![image](https://user-images.githubusercontent.com/91216581/232410332-c939bd56-5f05-41b0-bceb-ab771e99b966.png)